lulf/lulf.github.io/_posts/2019-05-06-gitops-and-enmasse-operations.md

 The green entities are those which are managed by the operations team, while the blue entities are created by the developer teams.

-In this article, we will create a simple configuration to serve the needs of our developer teams.
+In this article, we will create a configuration to serve the needs of our developer teams.
+For evaluation purposes, applying the `install/components/example-plans` and `install/components/example-authservices` will give you a full EnMasse setup with various example configurations.

 ### Authentication services